 Remove remaining water from the fabric steamer.
 Open the drain valve and allow excess liquid to drain into a sink or tub and then close the drain valve.
 If a drain valve is not part of the steamer, turn the steamer over, allow the water to pour out of the reservoir completely and then return the steamer to an upright position.

 Fill the water reservoir with a cleaning solution made of two parts distilled water and one part white vinegar.
+Alternately, add the manufacturer's recommended cleaning solution.
 Place the cap or plug back on the reservoir, plug the garment steamer in and turn it on.

-Allow the steamer to run until half of the cleaning solution has been used up.
+Allow the steamer to run until half of the cleaning solution has been used up, unless the instruction manual states otherwise.
+Do not allow the steamer to run dry, which will tax the internal heating mechanism and damage the machine.
 Keep track of how the steamer is working—note the amount of steam flowing from the wand or mouth of the machine.
 A steamer that is emitting a regular amount of steam (all holes are showing a steady flow of steam) is a clean garment steamer.

 Turn off the steamer and unplug it.
 Allow the remaining cleaning solution to sit in the reservoir for half an hour or until the steamer has cooled off.
 Pour out the remaining mixture.